 Review Editor in Frontiers in Immunology

-Oral communication in national and international Meeting and Workshop
+Oral communication in national and international Meetings and Workshops

 -2° Workshop Chemokines and Chemokine receptors in the nervous system.
 CX3CL1/CX3CR1 axis in neural and immune cell functions.
 Rome, Italy.
 2009